RAF Ansty

-Royal Air Force Ansty, or more simply RAF Ansty, was a former Royal Air Force station located near the village of Ansty, 5 mi east of Coventry city centre, Warwickshire, England, 7 mi north-west of Rugby, Warwickshire.
+Royal Air Force Ansty, or more simply RAF Ansty, is a former Royal Air Force station located near the village of Ansty, 5 mi east of Coventry city centre, Warwickshire, England, 7 mi north-west of Rugby, Warwickshire.
 The airfield was opened in 1936, and after training many pupils closed in 1953.

 History

 A DH-82A Tiger Moth similar to the ones that flew from the airfield.

 The airfield was mainly used for schools with taught navigation and flying to new recruits using a varied range of aircraft such as de Havilland Tiger Moths and Avro Ansons.
 The first school teaching navigation to arrive was No. 4 Civilian Air Navigation School RAF with the Anson between September 1938 and October 1939 before being renamed No. 4 Air Observer Navigation School RAF (AONS) using Blackburn Bothas as an additional aircraft type between September 1939 and July 1940 before moving to another airfield.

-The other schools were used for flying training with the first school arriving on 6 January 1936 which was the No. 9 Elementary and Reserve Flying Training School RAF which flew Ansons, Hawker Harts, Hawker Hinds, Tiger Moths and Clouds until 3 September 1939.
-The school was operated by Air Services Training at RAF Hamble, under contract from the Air Ministry.
+The other schools were used for flying training with the first school arriving on 6 January 1936 which was the No. 9 Elementary and Reserve Flying Training School RAF which flew Ansons, Hawker Harts, Hawker Hinds, Tiger Moths and Saro Clouds.
+The school was operated by Air Services Training, under contract from the Air Ministry.
 The school was renamed the No. 9 Elementary Flying Training School RAF on 3 September 1939 days after the Second World War broke out.
 The school used Moths until 31 March 1944 which provided initial assessment before pupil pilots were sent abroad in the British Commonwealth Air Training Plan which was operated by Air Service Training.

 One of the pilots who received his initial training at Ansty was Jack Currie, who, many years after the war, wrote a successful series of books about his air force experiences.
 After Ansty, Currie's subsequent training was in the United States.

 A number of maintenance units used the site for a small amount of time like when a sub site of No. 27 Maintenance Unit RAF joined in October 1940 and No. 48 MU which used the airfield for temporary dispersal between 1940 and February 1941.
-After the Second World War the airfield hosted No. 2 Basic Flying Training School RAF from 21 March 1951 until 31 March 1953.
+After the Second World War the airfield hosted No. 2 Basic Flying Training School RAF, equipped with the de Havilland Canada DHC-1 Chipmunk from 21 March 1951 until 31 March 1953 operated by Air Service Training.